Lantau Trail

 The Lantau Trail (鳳凰徑), opened on 4 December 1984, is a long-distance footpath on Lantau Island in the New Territories of Hong Kong.
-The 70 km trail is a loop starting and finishing in Mui Wo.
+The 70 km trail is a loop starting and finishing in the rural town of Mui Wo.
 It is the third longest trail in Hong Kong, after MacLehose Trail and Wilson Trail.
 The Lantau Trail has good visitor facilities along the way, and the route is well marked.
 There are information boards and maps at junctions between each stage.
 Distance posts around 500 metres apart help hikers know where they are.
 At each turning, route signs give instructions about directions, place names, and the distances and times for hiking between various locations.

 Stages

 The Lantau Trail has 12 stages.
 There are distance posts along the trail, numbered L000 through L140, every 500m: